RackHD/docs/docs/monorail/pollers.rst

 Snmp poller alerts can be defined just like sel alerts via string or regex matching.
-However, the keys for an snmp alert must be a numeric oid whose value you wish to check against the given string/regex, e.g.,
+However, the keys for an snmp alert must be a numeric oid whose value you wish to check against the given string/regex:

 .. code-block:: REST